blues32767/Google-Form-Auto-Fill-Extension/README.md

 **Q: What if I need to correct an auto-filled answer?**
 A: You can directly edit any field in the form before submitting.

-**Q: How do MAC users modify answers?**
+**Q: How do MAC users update content.js?
-A: Use the built-in text editor to modify QA.txt.
+   A: MAC users can follow these steps:
+      Locate the extension folder in Finder
+      Right-click on content.js and select "Open with TextEdit" Make your changes and save
+      Reload the extension in Chrome extensions page

+**Q: How to properly reload the extension after updating QA.txt?
+   A: Follow these steps:
+      Save your modified QA.txt
+      Run "Execute-UpdateQAToContent"
+      Go to Chrome extensions page (chrome://extensions/)
+      Find "Google Form Auto-Fill Assistant"
+      Click the refresh icon 🔄 in the bottom right of the extension card Alternatively, close and reopen Chrome
 ---

 <div align="center">